Bookkeeper33/MemoPokemon/README.md

 ### Game Rules

-The game consists of a deck of cards featuring characters from the show.
-The cards are shuffled and placed face down on the playing area.
+The game consists of a deck of cards featuring pokemons from [Pokemon API](https://pokeapi.co/).
+The cards are shuffled and placed face down on the game board.
 Picking a card that has already been picked beforehand results in a loss.
 The game continues until all the cards have been matched.

 ### Built With